 !
 WARNING: All electrical work has the potential to cause shock, injury, and even death.
 Disconnect all power whenever working on the system.
-Only qualified electrical personnel should work on the fan and control system.
+Only qualified electrical personnel should work on the system at any time.

-3.12.1 Provide an appropriate power supply as specified in the submittal information.
+3.12.1 Provision of an appropriate power supply as specified in the submittal information.